Washtenaw County, MI Self Help Groups

 up to $5 appreciated.
 Contact Ellie Falit, (734) 971-9781 x322.

 Postpartum Depression Support Group: Babies, partners & family members are all weldome.
-10:30am- Noon on the first & third Mondays of every month at 2500 Packard Road, Suite 101, Ann Arbor.
 For more information call (734) 418-2683 or visit www.ppd-annarbor.org

 Relatives of Family Members with a Mental Illness: Support group for adults